 Scenic Cruises through the Chincoteague and Assateague Channels provide opportunities for bird watching, pony watching, or just relaxing while watching the sun set over the islands.

-Robert Reed Waterfront Park on Main Street is host to outdoor concerts and festivals throughout the year.
+Robert N. Reed Downtown Waterfront Park on Main Street is host to outdoor concerts and festivals throughout the year.
 The Pavillion is available for public use by calling the Town Office at 757-336-6519.

 Lat: 37º56.050' Long:075º22.666' Tide: 3 ft.
 Current: 5 kt.
 Chart: 12210

 Rep. Depths (MLW): Entry 12 ft.
 Fuel Dock: NA Max Slip/Moor: 15 ft./0 ft.